 The bed can be left done up, with pillows and covers when stowing the tent away.
 This is great if you like to change camping spots often or you’re into extended road trips.

-The bed is propped on solid fiberglass and the top of the motorcycle camper trailer converts into a floor, which is raised over the ground by four and a half inches.
+The bed is propped on solid fiberglass and the top of the motorcycle camper, which is raised over the ground by four and a half inches.

-You can buy the Original complete with a mattress.
-Among the options, there’s an awning, en extra room, storage pod, an air-con bracket kit and more.
+You can buy the Excel complete with a mattress.
+Among the options, there’s an awning, an extra room, a storage pod, an air-con bracket kit and more.

 Read up more about Lees-ure Lite Trailers.